 Calle Sierpes, 1-3

 All the walking may have you craving a quick sugary pick-me-up.
 Pop into this little bakery shop established in 1885 for tiny, little mouthfuls of sweet treats.
 Your nose will be pressed against the glass of Seville’s many small bakeries willing yourself not to go in and have just one more bite.
 One of our favourite indulgences was the napolitana de chocolate, a croissant stuffed with melt-in-your-mouth chocolate.
-We aren’t willing to admit just how many of these we consumed in one day.
+We aren’t willing to admit just how many of these I consumed in one day.

 El Rincon De Beirut